-- Defined broadly as "land, fish," wildlife, biota, air, water, groundwater, drinking water supplies, held in trust for the public. - Natural Resource Damages: - Defined as "injury to, destruction of, or loss of natural resources including cost of damage assessment." - Measure of damages Restoring to baseline condition, compensation for interim loss, and reasonable costs of the damage assessment. - Distinction between clean up costs and NRD: - Clean up costs To protect human health and environment. - NRD To make the public whole. - NRD Responsibility falls to Federal, State and/or Tribal Trustees: - Federal trustees are either the Department of Interior or the Department of Commerce National Oceanic and Atmospheric Admission.
+Defined broadly as "land, fish," wildlife, biota, air, water, groundwater, drinking water supplies, held in trust for the public.

+Natural Resource Damages:

+- Defined as "injury to, destruction of, or loss of natural resources including cost of damage assessment." - Measure of damages Restoring to baseline condition, compensation for interim loss, and reasonable costs of the damage assessment.

+- Clean up costs To protect human health and environment. - NRD To make the public whole from loss due to contamination.

+- Federal trustees are either the Department of Interior or the Department of Commerce National Oceanic and Atmospheric Admission.
 Indian tribes, other federal departments and states may also be Trustees. - Liability runs to the Trustee. - NRD issues may be part of comprehensive site clean up, or deferred until a future time.

-STEP 12: IS SUPERFUND LIABILITY PERPETUAL?

 - The answer is yes, no, usually, and maybe.
 Consider: - Consent Order Re-Openers?
-No Further Action? - De-Listing of NPL Sites it has happened. - Continual revision of detection limits for sampling data: existing contamination can be "newly" discovered. - New Concerns from previously closed sites, such as vapor intrusion. - Simple rule "Tis better to clean up than to consent": - In other words, engineering clean up dollars go much further in limiting Superfund liability than legal/consultant dollars.
+No Further Action? - De-Listing of NPL Sites It has happened. - Continual revision of detection limits for sampling data: existing contamination can be "newly" discovered. - New Concerns can arise from previously closed sites, such as vapor intrusion. - Simple rule "Often tis better to clean up than to litigate, draft liability shifting agreements, etc.": - In other words, engineering clean up dollars go much further in limiting Superfund liability than legal/consultant dollars.